ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 > a different analysis would be required
 > to enable selecting a verification key after a task has started.

-The Leader sends the `AggregationJobInitReq` in the body of a PUT request to the aggregation job with a media type of "application/ppm-dap;message=aggregation-job-init-req".
+The Leader sends the `AggregationJobInitReq` in the body of a POST request to `{helper}/tasks/{task-id}/aggregation_jobs` with a media type of "application/ppm-dap;message=aggregation-job-init-req".
+The Helper creates the aggregation job resource and indicates its location in the Location header, as described in {{resource-creation}}.
 The Leader handles the response(s) as described in {{http-usage}} to obtain an `AggregationJobResp`.

+Two `AggregationJobInitReq` messages are considered identical if they are byte-for-byte identical when serialized.
+The Helper uses this to provide the idempotency guarantee described in {{resource-creation}}.
+A Leader that retries a request MUST replay the identical serialized body.

 The `AggregationJobResp.verify_resps` field must include exactly the same report IDs in the same order as the Leader's `AggregationJobInitReq`.
 Otherwise,